 Grapefruit juice contains 7g of sugar per 100g, whereas sodas like Coke contain 10g of sugar per 100g.
 That doesn’t seem like much difference at first glance.
-However, the sugar in this juice is not processed.
+However, the sugar in grapefruit juice is not processed.

-2. When Should You Drink Grapefruit Juice?
+1. When Should You Drink?

 Drink grapefruit juice according to your goals and pre-existing conditions:

-- Half an hour before meals to reduce appetite and your blood sugar levels after meals.
+Half an hour before meals to reduce appetite and your blood sugar levels after meals.
 This option is good for you especially if you want to lose weight or have diabetes.

-- Anytime during the day.
+Anytime during the day.
 If you want to strengthen your immune system, your heart, or kidney health, you can chug down your grapefruit juice at any hour.

-3. Is This Juice Bad for You?
+2. Is This Juice Bad for You?

-On the other hand, this juice can be bad for you if you’re taking certain medications or have gastric disorders.
+Grapefruit juice can be bad for you if you’re taking certain medications or have gastric disorders.
 It can also cause diarrhea because of its high vitamin C content if you’re drinking more than one glass per day.

-February 22, 2023 at 9:30 AMI absolutely loved grapefruit, overall very nice and refreshing.
+I absolutely loved grapefruit, overall very nice and refreshing.